Do ideas have shape? Idea registration as the continuous limit of artificial neural networks: Abstract

 \section{Abstract}

-We show that ResNets converge, in the infinite depth limit, to a generalization of image registration algorithms.
-In this generalization, images are replaced by abstractions (ideas) living in high dimensional RKHS spaces, and material points are replaced by data points.
-Whereas computational anatomy aligns images via deformations of the material space, this generalization aligns ideas by via transformations of their RKHS.
-This identification of ResNets as idea registration algorithms has several remarkable consequences.
-The search for good architectures can be reduced to that of good kernels, and we show that the composition of idea registration blocks with reduced equivariant multi-channel kernels (introduced here) recovers and generalizes CNNs to arbitrary spaces and groups of transformations.
+We introduce a Gaussian Process (GP) generalization of ResNets (with unknown functions of the network replaced by GPs and identified via MAP estimation), which includes (ResNets trained with $L_2$ regularization on weights and biases) as a particular case (when employing particular kernels).
+We show that ResNets (and their warping GP regression extension) converge, in the infinite depth limit, to a generalization of image registration variational algorithms.
+In this generalization, images are replaced by functions mapping input/output spaces to a space of unexpressed abstractions (ideas), and material points are replaced by data points.
+Whereas computational anatomy aligns images via warping of the material space, this generalization aligns ideas (or abstract shapes as in Plato's theory of forms) via the warping of the Reproducing Kernel Hilbert Space (RKHS) of functions mapping the input space to the output space.
+While the Hamiltonian interpretation of ResNets is not new, it was based on an Ansatz.
+We do not rely on this Ansatz and present the first rigorous proof of convergence of ResNets with trained weights and biases towards a Hamiltonian dynamics driven flow.
+Since our proof is constructive and based on discrete and continuous mechanics, it reveals several remarkable properties of ResNets and their GP generalization.
+ResNets regressors are kernel regressors with data-dependent warping kernels.
 Minimizers of $L_2$ regularized ResNets satisfy a discrete least action principle implying the near preservation of the norm of weights and biases across layers.
-The parameters of trained ResNets can be identified as solutions of an autonomous Hamiltonian system defined by the activation function and the architecture of the ANN.
-Momenta variables provide a sparse representation of the parameters of a ResNet.
-The registration regularization strategy provides a provably robust alternative to Dropout for ANNs.
-Pointwise RKHS error estimates lead to deterministic error estimates for ANNs.
+The trained weights of ResNets with scaled/strong $L^2$ regularization can be identified by solving an autonomous Hamiltonian system.
+The trained ResNet parameters are unique up to (a function of) the initial momentum, and the initial momentum representation of those parameters is generally sparse.
+The kernel (nugget) regularization strategy provides a provably robust alternative to Dropout for ANNs.
+We introduce a functional generalization of GPs and show that pointwise GP/RKHS error estimates lead to probabilistic and deterministic generalization error estimates for ResNets.
+When performed with feature maps, the proposed analysis identifies the (EPDiff) mean fields limit of trained ResNet parameters as the number of data points goes to infinity.
+The search for good architectures can be reduced to that of good kernels, and we show that the composition of warping regression blocks with reduced equivariant multichannel kernels (introduced here) recovers and generalizes CNNs to arbitrary spaces and groups of transformations.